jamesandpanda/tutorials/COMP2511/25T1/T09A/tute08/README.md

 ```

 Use the Singleton Pattern to ensure that only one person can access the bank at a time.
 You can assume for simplicity's sake that only one access to *any* bank account can ever be made at a given time.

+## C. Decorator Pattern

+Imagine you are running a cafe, where customers can order a regular milk tea ($6.00) and optionally add the following toppings on top for an extra cost:
+- Pearls, costing $0.80
+- Lychee Jelly, costing $0.90
+- Milk Foam, costing $1.00

+After a customer makes their order, a receipt should be printed out detailing what exactly the customer ordered, and the total cost of their order.

+Creating concrete classes for each different type of combination like `MilkTeaWithPearls`, `MilkTeaWithPearlsAndLycheeJelly`, `MilkTeaWithLycheeJellyAndMilkFoam` would certainly get out of hand very quickly.
+Not to mention, customers should be able to order as many toppings as they would like, so there are actually infinite possibilities for the toppings a customer could want (ignoring how many would actually fit inside the cup!).
+Design a system in `src/milktea` that uses the Decorator Pattern to fulfill these requirements.